 Final Verdict: Is Kaspersky a Good Virus Scanner?

 Kaspersky did not disappoint us, but no virus scanner is perfect.
-See below for a list of pros and cons.
+You can find our list of pros and cons below.

 |Kaspersky’s protection is top quality||The customer service did not work as smoothly and fast as we had hoped|